Uganda Management Institute: Outreach centers

 UMI maintains an outreach center in the western Ugandan city of Mbarara, 260 km west of Kampala.
 The center is located in the Mbarara District Administration Building at Kamukuzi, Mbarara and offers various short courses and postgraduate diploma programs.
 Using state-of-the-art pedagogical technology, the center is linked to the main UMI campus in Kampala via a virtual face-to-face video conferencing facility that complements well with the programme delivery methods.
 In 2008, UMI established an outreach center in the city of Gulu in the Northern Region of Uganda.
 A third outreach center is located in the town of Mbale in the Eastern Region of Uganda, approximately 250 km by road northeast of Kampala.

-Programs

-UMI offers the following courses at the main campus in Kampala.
-Some of the courses are also offered at the three outreach centers.